-Field Number Field Name Dependency C Response Category/ Data Type Descriptions

-1 Information Date None [Da ate] The date the information was collected.

-Mental Health Problem None No Yes For the purposes of these Data Standards, a mental health problem may range from situational depression to serious mental illnesses.
-The dependent field is designed to gauge the severity of the mental health problem.

-8 Client doesn't know
+Field Number Field Name Dependency C Response ategory/ Pata Type Descriptions 1 Information Date None [Da ate] The date the information was collected.
+2 0 No Disorder Yes For the purposes of these Data Standards, a mental health disorder may range from situational depression to serious mental illnesses.
+The dependent field is designed to gauge the severity of the mental health disorder.
+8 Client doesn't know 9 Client refused 99 Data not collected А Expected to be of Field 2; 0 No long, continued and indefinite duration and substantially impairs ability to live Response 1 1 Yes Expected to be of long, continued and indefinite duration, independently (2) substantially impedes an individual's ability to live independently, and

-Client refused

-99 Data not collected

-A Expected to be of 1 0 No
+Field Number Field Name Dependency C Response ategory/ Pata Type Descriptions

-long, continued and indefinite duration and substantially impairs ability to live independently Response 1 1 Yes 1) Expected to be of long, continued and indefinite duration, (2) Substantially impedes an individual's ability to live independently, and (3) Of such a nature that such ability could be improved by more suitable housing conditions.
+(3) of such a nature that such ability could be improved by more suitable housing conditions.

 8 Client doesn't know

 9 Client refused

 99 Data not collected